robbyaliasaakbar/robbyaliasaakbar.github.io/README.md

 - Job Tracker data API on the same authentication backend
 - MiniLeads data service on port 7005 with Node and Express and SQLite
 - ContentOS data service on port 7010 with Node Express and SQLite in Docker
+- Internal MCP translator on the laptop with Node MCP SDK and 6 tools over stdio, reusing the same auth and data doors with zero new servers
 - CV Screening scoring with n8n on port 5678 using a 24 node rule based workflow
 - Tailscale Funnel for public HTTPS access to home computer services
 - No native PHP install required because the backend runs in one Docker image